ga-wdi-lessons/express-intro/readme.md

 Today, we'll be learning about Express, which is much less opinionated.
-Just like Sinatra, we have a lot of freedom in how we structure our application (folders/files, how to load different files, managing dependancies, etc)
+Just like Sinatra, we have a lot of freedom in how we structure our application (folders/files, how to load different files, managing dependencies, etc)

 ## Hello World - Express (we do 30/45)